How to Set Up Your First Month in CalBudget (in 15 Minutes)

 The mental model behind the four-step setup.
 Why a calendar beats a list, and why time is the missing variable in most budgeting tools.

 Sign up at the homepage to start your fifteen-minute setup.
-The first 14 days are free, then $2.99/month — every feature included, no upsells.
+Start with 7 days free, no card required, then continue at $2.99/month or $29.99/year — every feature included, no upsells.